Properties Quick Reference

 See also

 This is useful when you want to use a facet for a lookup, but not allow the facet to be removed or returned in the list of available or active facets.
-An example usage would be when generating a link to a single result (say with its id field) and the returned available facets would return all of the ids as facets, which would be unproductive.
+An example usage would be when generating a link to a single result (say with its id field) and the returned available facets would return all ids as facets, which would be unproductive.

 panl.lpse.length